course-details-portlet

 Each part must be passed to pass the course.

-- Ordinary re-sit examination for the written home exam in August.
+- One may do the re-sit examination for the written school exam in August.

-- For failed paper the student need to sign up for the course next time offered and submit the term-paper in that semester.
+- For failed term-paper the student need to sign up for the course next time offered and submit the term-paper in that semester.

-Retake: Retake can be carried out for some partial assessments without all partial assessments having to be taken up again.
+- Retake of the course as a hole can be carried out next available semester (next fall).
+Retake can be carried out for partial assessments without already approved partial assessments needed to be taken again.

 Required previous knowledge

-The course is available to "Bygg- og miljøteknikk" 2 year master program, but only for students in the track "Digitale byggeprosesser"/ Master in digital Building processes.
+The course is available to "Bygg- og miljøteknikk" 2 year master program, but only for students in the track "Digitale byggeprosesser"/ Master in digital Building processes (NTNU Campus Gjøvik).

-The course is available for students admitted to the Master in Industrial Innovation and Digital Security (MIIDS)
+The course is available for students admitted to the Master in Industrial Innovation and Digital Security (MIIDS / NTNU Campus Gjøvik).

 Course materials